ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 Frederick took the Blade on a 10km run to validate if the app was usable, readable and useful...
 And it sure was!
 Seeing your live heart rate gives you a lot of insight into your performance.
-It also makes everything into a game: Can I do better?
-How long can I keep doing at this pace?
+It also turns everything into a game: Can I do better?
+How long can I keep going at this pace?
 The glasses were comfortable enough to wear for the full run.
 And most importantly: the batteries didn't run out!

 All in all, it was such a positive experience that Frederick found it difficult to go running without these glasses.